-Maya is a former Sundance Screenwriters Intensive Fellow, New York Stage & Film Emerging Filmmaker, and was named one of MovieMaker Magazine and Austin Film Festival’s “25 Screenwriters to Watch” for 2016.
-She received a B.A. from Vassar College and an M.F.A. from The University of Texas at Austin, where she was a James A. Michener Fellow.
-She is a 2018 recipient of a SFFILM Westridge Grant.
+Her honors include fellowships from SFFILM/Westridge, the Sundance Institute, New York Stage & Film, and she was named one of MovieMaker Magazine and Austin Film Festival’s “25 Screenwriters to Watch” for 2016.
+She received a BA from Vassar College and an MFA as a fellow at the Michener Center for Writers at The University of Texas at Austin.

 She teaches at the Michener Center for Writers and The University of Texas at Austin.
 An active member of the arts and education community, she serves on boards and committees for several organizations, including Austin Film Festival, Fantastic Fest, Texas Book Festival, and Vassar College.